gaunny/Anat_SFSeg/readme.md

 The fiber bundle category to which the obtained clusters belong are listed in table ```swm_labels.csv``` and ```dwm_labels.csv```.
 Note that the ```labels``` in the table is the last number of the resulting bundle (.vtk) file.

 ## References
-Thanks to the code of SupWMA (https://github.com/SlicerDMRI/SupWMA), this is the project we rely on.
+Thanks to the code of <a href=https://github.com/SlicerDMRI/SupWMA>SupWMA</a>, this is the project we rely on.
 Please cite the following papers for using the code and/or the training data:
 ```
 Xue T, Zhang F, Zhang C, et al. Superficial white matter analysis: An efficient point-cloud-based deep learning framework with supervised contrastive learning for consistent tractography parcellation across populations and dMRI acquisitions[J].
 Medical Image Analysis, 2023, 85: 102759.